- A battle droid manning a starship cannon admits he's a terrible shot because of his cheap programming.

 Jar Jar: [looking out the window] Yep, meesa see that too.

 - There is something about Yoda being caught flatfooted when he isn't listening during a meeting of the Jedi Council that is quite humorous.
 A being so old, so powerful, so revered... acting like a Padawan would in the same situation.Mace: Master Yoda, your thoughts on these revelations?

 Yoda: ...H-Hm?
 Oh yes, yes.
 Forgive me.
 Deep in thought I was.
 (As the council exchange looks) Y-you were saying?

 - Yoda asks Anakin to help him escape, but Anakin protests that the council won't like it.
 Yoda's response?Yoda: Disobeying the council, your expertise is.

-- And when he escapes, and Mace demands an explanation from Anakin, he responds with, "Hey, for once, none of this was my idea."
+- When Yoda escapes, and Mace demands an explanation from Anakin, he responds with, "Hey, for once, none of this was my idea."

 - Jedi starfighters in general look like a crossbreed of a normal Space Plane and a TIE fighter, meant to bridge the gap between the prequel trilogy and the original trilogy in terms of design.
 Then the production team decided to take it Up to Eleven by basically shoving an astromech droid into a TIE Interceptor.
 The result is so adorable that only Yoda could pull this off without looking ridiculous.

-[no one listens and resumes what they are doing]
+[no one listens and everyone resumes what they are doing]